department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/loan-options/irrrl.md

 <li class="process-step list-three">

 #### Follow your lender’s process for closing on the IRRRL loan, and pay your closing costs.
 With an IRRRL, you can include these costs in the new loan so you don’t have to pay up front.
-Or, you may be able to make the new loan at an interest rate high enough so your lender (the private bank, mortgage company, or credit union providing your loan) can pay the costs.
+Or, you may be able to make the new loan at an interest rate high enough so your lender can pay the costs.

 </li>
 </ol>